-250. Within the Mahomet Aquifer Contamination Enterprise, there is a common communication network by which co-conspirators shared information on a regular basis.
-The Mahomet Aquifer Contamination Enterprise uses this common communication network for the purpose of covering up the scope and effects of the McCord Well blow-out and contamination of the Mahomet Aquifer, as well as the scope and results from the Gas Defendants' remediation efforts, through misrepresentations and omissions of material fact.
+- 203. Defendants each exerted some measure of control over the Mahomet Aquifer Contamination Enterprise, and Defendants participated in the operation or management of the affairs of the Mahomet Aquifer Contamination Enterprise. - 204.
+Within the Mahomet Aquifer Contamination Enterprise, there was a common communication network by which co-conspirators shared information on a regular basis.
+The Mahomet Aquifer Contamination Enterprise used this common communication network for the purpose of covering up the scope and effects of the McCord Well blow-out and contamination of the Mahomet Aquifer, as well as the scope and results from the Gas Defendants' remediation efforts, through misrepresentations and omissions of material fact.

-251. Each participant in the Mahomet Aquifer Contamination Enterprise has a systematic linkage to each other through corporate ties, contractual relationships, financial ties, and the continuing coordination of their activities.
-Through the Mahomet Aquifer Contamination Enterprise, Defendants and their co-conspirators function as a continuing unit with the purpose of furthering the illegal scheme and their common purposes.

-252. To achieve their common goals, Defendants hide from the general public the unlawfulness of their conduct and suppress and/or ignore warnings from third parties regarding the legality of their conduct.

-Case: 1:22-cv-01124 Document #: 54 Filed: 05/15/23 Page 57 of 70 PageID #:704

-253. Defendants' scheme and the above-described racketeering activities amount to a common course of conduct are intended to hide and conceal the Gas Defendants' negligence with respect to the McCord Well, and to lull Plaintiffs and Class members into the belief that the contamination is limited, under control, and can be fully remediated.
-Each such racketeering activity is related, has similar purposes, involves the same or similar participants and methods of commission, and has similar results affecting similar victims, including Plaintiffs.

-254. Defendants' fraudulent activities are part of their ongoing business and constitute a continuing threat to the property of the Class.

-255. The pattern of racketeering activity alleged herein, and each Defendant, are separate and distinct from each other.
+- 205. Each participant in the Mahomet Aquifer Contamination Enterprise had a systematic linkage to each other participant through corporate ties, contractual relationships, financial ties, and the continuing coordination of their activities.
+Through the Mahomet Aquifer Contamination Enterprise, Defendants and their co-conspirators functioned as a continuing unit with the purpose of furthering the illegal scheme and their common purposes. - 206.
+To achieve their common goals, Defendants hid from the general public the unlawfulness of their conduct and suppressed and/or ignored warnings from third parties regarding the legality of their conduct. - 207.
+Defendants' scheme and the above-described racketeering activities amounted to a common course of conduct intended to hide and conceal the Gas Defendants' negligence with respect to the McCord Well, and to lull Plaintiffs and Class members into the belief that the contamination was limited, under control, and could be fully remediated.
+Each such racketeering activity was related, had similar purposes, involved the same or similar participants and methods of commission, and had similar results affecting similar victims, including Plaintiffs. - 208.
+Defendants' fraudulent activities are part of their ongoing business and constitute a continuing threat to the property of the Class. - 209.
+The pattern of racketeering activity alleged herein and each Defendant are separate and distinct from each other.
 Defendants engaged in a pattern of racketeering activity alleged herein for the purpose of conducting the affairs of the Mahomet Aquifer Contamination Enterprise.